 Once a UK version of the program had been created, it was possible to use it to assign DRGs to patients and test the resulting groups to see if they were homogeneous.
 For this purpose a 10 per cent sample of all discharges in England in 1979 was used (the HIPE sample), a file containing approximately 415,000 records.
-For the most recent resource management evaluation, HAA records for 1985 for four regions were used.
-This file contained about 1.7 million records.
+In carrying out this test, a number of specific problems came to light:

-- 1 Unassignable cases About 1.5 per cent of the HIPE cases could not have a DRG code assigned to them because the fifth digit specificity is lacking in ICD-9.
+- 1 Unassignable cases About 1.5 per cent of the cases could not have a DRG code assigned to them because the fifth digit specificity is lacking in ICD-9.
 Examination of secondary diagnoses was not helpful in the vast majority of these cases and, unless arbitrary decisions on allocation to a DRG are made, they will have to be excluded.
-For the purposes of this study, they were excluded.
-Cases could not be assigned to DRGs 27 and 436, but these are low volume DRGs containing only 0.1 per cent of cases in a representative US sample. - 2 Inappropriate surgical procedures Incorrectly sequenced diagnoses may lead a case to an MDC in which the procedure does not fit.
-A proportion of cases were consequently assigned to the 'inappropriate operative procedure' groups (2.2 per cent of the HIPE sample).
+For the purposes of this study, they were excluded. - 2 Inappropriate surgical procedures In the original version of the UK program, incorrectly sequenced diagnoses or operative procedures could not be allowed for, so a proportion of cases were assigned to the 'inappropriate operative procedure' groups (2.2 percent of the HIPE sample).
 This error was only detectable in surgical cases where the operative procedure served as a cross check on the diagnosis (and vice versa).
 This cross check is not possible in medical cases, even though transposition of primary and secondary diagnoses is likely to happen (perhaps more likely).
 Thus an error rate of five per cent over all medical and surgical cases would not be surprising.
-Indeed, it would be expected given the literature on coding errors in computer abstract data12. - 3 Missing data Where items of information required by the DRG allocation program were not available, cases could not be assigned.
+Indeed, it would be expected given the literature on coding errors in computer abstract data10. - 3 Missing data Where items of information required by the DRG allocation program were not available, cases could not be assigned.
 Missing diagnostic or operative procedure data is not a problem with HIPE data because special efforts are made to ensure completion of all fields.
 In the case of HAA data, however, much more serious problems might be expected to arise in that some cases (usually a non-random sample) will have no diagnosis or operative procedure attached.
 Only slightly less problematic is the allocation of the non-specific code 799.9, which indicates insufficient information in the patient's record to provide a proper ICD code.
-The frequency of this varies, but may be as high as 10 per cent in some data sets. - 4 Similar DRGs in different MDCs For some procedures there are alternative DRGs in different MDCs, depending upon the primary diagnosis.
-A particular example relates to prostatectomy.
-If the primary diagnosis is 'retention of urine' the case is allocated to a DRG in the urinary tract